OTR-Capstone/Off_The_Rails/README.md

 ### <a name="dspipe"></a> Data Science Pipeline:

 #### 1. Acquire
-- The data is acquired from csv files sourced from the U.S. Department of Transportation.
+- The data is acquired from csv files sourced from the US Department of Transportation.
 - Two dataframes are created by concatenating the csv files for highway rail accidents and equipment rail accidents.
+- All functions to prepare the data are included in [acquire.py](https://github.com/OTR-Capstone/Off_The_Rails/blob/main/acquire.py).

 #### 2. Prepare
-- Prepare the data for analysis with two prepare modules, one for each type of rail incident (highway  and equipment)
+- Prepare the data for analysis with [prepare.py](https://github.com/OTR-Capstone/Off_The_Rails/blob/main/prepare.py) module with functions for each type of rail accident (highway  and equipment)
-- The prepare modules will return respective dataframes, split into train, validate and test.
+- The prepare module will return respective dataframes, split into train, validate and test.
 The train dataset will be ready for exploratory analysis.

 #### 3. Explore & Preprocessing
-- Exploration is reproducible and takeaways are well documented.
+- Run univariate, bivariate, and multivariate visulaizations for how features interact with each other and the target, railroad_company
+- Run statistical tests to help answer questions that arose from exploration
+- All functions to explore the data are included in [explore.py](https://github.com/OTR-Capstone/Off_The_Rails/blob/main/explore.py).
 - Preprocessing module prepares the dataframes for modeling.
+All functions for preprocessing are included in [preprocessing.py](https://github.com/OTR-Capstone/Off_The_Rails/blob/main/preprocessing.py).

 #### 4. Model/Evaluate
 - Develop a baseline model for predicting the railroad operator based on the type of incident and incident features